🏠 Home

 behaviors are observed in the generated data.
 For example, models tend to hallucinate on program run-time states

-(variable values and dependences).
-Some specific prompts can be helpful but not always useful.
+(variable values and dependencies).
+Some specific prompts can be helpful but are not always useful.

-For cases with multiple teacher models, the ratio of data mixture is not that important.
+For cases with multiple teacher models, the data mixture ratio is not that important.
 For example, we tried

 different ratios of Qwen and DeepSeek outputs and found that the model performance was relatively stable.
-Even
+An even

 distribution is an easy choice.